A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

+Therefore, to achieve reliable evaluations, suggestions for model selection include: First, prioritizing powerful or fine-tuned LLMs as foundational evaluators.
+This approach increases the likelihood of obtaining human-aligned judgments while leveraging stronger instruction-following and comprehension capabilities to handle evaluation prompts with complex strategies.
+Additionally, it is advisable to conduct small-scale meta-evaluations before model selection to detect potential biases.
+As experimental results demonstrate, different models exhibit varying susceptibility to distinct biases—even powerful LLMs like GPT-4-Turbo can be severely impacted by specific biases such as Empty Reference.
+Thus, understanding a model's bias profile before selection aids in formulating effective evaluation strategies and obtaining reliable results.

-Table~\ref{tb:exp_results_strategies} shows the effectiveness of different improvement strategies for enhancing the evaluation performance of GPT-3.5-turbo.
-The results reveals that no all evaluation strategies effectively improve LLM-as-a-judge's evaluation outcomes. \textit{Providing with Explanation} (\textit{w/} explanation) provides interpretability by offering reasons alongside evaluation scores or selections, which aids in logical backtracking during human review.
+\paragraph{\textbf{Comparison with Different Strategies}} Table~\ref{tb:exp_results_strategies} shows the effectiveness of different improvement strategies for enhancing the evaluation performance of GPT-3.5-turbo.
+The results reveal that not all strategies effectively improve LLM-as-a-judge's performance. \textit{Providing with Explanation} (\textit{w/} explanation) provides interpretability by offering reasons alongside evaluation scores or selections, which aids in logical backtracking during human review.
 However, in terms of evaluation performance and bias mitigation, it generally has a negative impact.
 This performance decline is speculated to be caused by deeper biases introduced by self-explanation. \textit{Self Validation} (\textit{w/} self-validation) shows minimal effectiveness, likely due to the LLMs' overconfidence, which may limit its re-evaluation efforts during self-validation.
-We will further discuss this limitation in Section~\ref{subsec:cha_reliability}.
+We will further discuss this limitation in Section~\ref{subsec: challenge_reliability}.